Questions To Ask When Touring a Potential Assisted Living Facility

 Choosing the Right Assisted Living Facility

-Making the right choice in an assisted living community can seem like a never-ending search.
-Hopefully, these questions help during your visits and tours — offering a little more insight into the type of residential environment is best for you or your aging loved one.
+Choosing the right assisted living community can feel like a never-ending search.
+Hopefully, these questions will provide insight during your visits and tours, helping you or your aging loved one identify the best residential environment.